-A group of students, led by Dr. Rebecca Glazier, is on a trip to Morocco for a Model Arab League Conference.
+A group of students, led by Dr. Rebecca Glazier, is on a trip to Morocco to compete at an International Model Arab League Conference.
 You can read all about their adventures here.
 Check back for daily updates during their trip.

 The 10 Things I Learned in Morocco